 Problem: Spammy Structured Markup

-Irrelevant, misle>Problem: Spammy Structured Markup Google has laid down guidelines pertaining to rich snippets and violating those rules is foolishness.
+Irrelevant, misleading, and improperly structured markup invites penalty.
+Google has laid down guidelines pertaining to rich snippets and violating those rules is foolishness.
 Again, this penalty comes in two forms – site-wide and partial.
 Site-wide penalty takes down your whole website and partial affects some portions of it.

 You should check the existing markup and update it.
 Remove any markup which is in violation of Google’s rich snippets guidelines.
 Once you have corrected the markups, proceed to submit a reconsideration request.